drdelgad0/Latex-Molecular-Structures/README.md

-# Latex code for the chemical structures of different drugs
+# Latex code for the molecular structures of different drugs